 - Melt butter in a small skillet on medium heat.

-- Once the butter is melted, add the butter and brown sugar.
+- Once the butter is melted, add the bananas and brown sugar.

 - Stir continuously to coat the bananas in the brown sugar and butter.
 The brown sugar should melt almost immediately.